Mtwara Region: Economy

-Mtwara, like the rest of Tanzania, is mostly a farming community.Farming is the main source of income for the region's residents.
+Mtwara, like the rest of Tanzania, is mostly a farming community.
+Farming is the main source of income for the region's residents.
 Agribusiness employs over 92 percent of the population, in addition to other rural activities such as fishing, beekeeping, and small-scale manufacturing.
 Arable land makes up about 85 percent of the region's total area.
 However, only about a quarter of this is cultivated.
 The average farm size per rural home (169,482 households - 1988 Census) is projected to be 1.5 ha, with an average of 4.4 people.

 Mechanization and oxenization of farms are still developing.
 In this area, the hand hoe is the most popular agricultural implement.
-Cassava, millet, and sorghum are all important food crops.
-Maize has only recently gained popularity.
-The most important cash crop in the area is cashew nuts.
-Groundnuts and sesame are two others.
+Cassava, millet, and sorghum are all important food crops, with maize only recently gaining popularity.
+The most important cash crop in the area is cashew nuts, followed by groundnuts and sesame.
 Because livestock rearing is not a common practice among the people of the region, its economic contribution is negligible.
-The cashewnut crop, which accounts for about 25% of the region's GDP, is one of Mtwara's significant contributors.
+The cashew nut crop, which accounts for about 25% of the region's GDP, is one of Mtwara's significant contributors.
 The Mtwara Region produces 40% of the country's cashew nut production.
-Tanzanian cashew nut production is mostly for export.
-Domestically, only a small portion of the yield is consumed.
-The Mtwara Region is officially recognized as the country's leading cashew nut grower.
-This region produces roughly half of the country's output.
+Tanzanian cashew nut production is mostly for export and predictably, only a small portion of the yield is consumed.
+The Mtwara Region is officially recognized as the country's leading cashew nut grower, producing roughly half of the country's output.
 Newala district produces more over half of the region's cashewnut harvest.
 Masasi comes in second with a 29 percent contribution, and Mtwara district comes in last with a 19 percent average contribution.

 The mining industry in the region has a bright future.
 On a limited scale, 35 minerals have been discovered and mined.
 The Masasi District has been mining sapphire, christalbella, alexandrite, tourmaline, and rhodolite since 1995.